LuisPalacios/lupa/README.md

 ## Introduction

 Project 'lupa' (spanish word for magnifying glass), created during the summer of 2015 as an exersise to practice Swift during Xcode 7 and El Capitan betas.
-I choose something I was playing in the past but wanted to do again with Swift: create an status bar application.
+I choose something I was playing in the past but wanted to do again with Swift: create a status bar application.

 The objective of the App itself is extremely simple.
 It just offers a way of launching your default browser with a URL formed by concatenating a preset "Prefix" plus the contents of a "Search Field".
 The "Prefix" is stored under the OSX User Defaults.
 The "Search Field" is typed by the user.